dvanderelst/GradStats/01 BasicsOfR/BasicProgramming.md

 i_like_snake_case <- 'snake_case'
 otherPeopleUseCamelCase <- 'CamelCase'
 some.people.use.periods <- 'periods.are.allowed'
-And_aFew.People_RENOUNCEconvention <- 'Madness, Madness, I tell you!'
+And_aFew.People_DONTLIKEconventions <- 'Madness, Madness, I tell you!'
 ```

 From R for Data Science: